 • Figma

-Explore ways that physical controls can be combined with touchscreens to consolidate and centralize interactions
+Goal: explore ways that physical controls can be combined with touchscreens to consolidate and centralize interactions

 Concept & Feedback